Novak Djokovic wins his 23rd Grand Slam title by beating Casper Ruud in the French Open final

 If Djokovic could wait this long to hold this record, he certainly could wait for the half-hour or so it took to straighten out his strokes in the French Open final.
 And so, after a bit of a shaky start in thick, humid air and under foreboding charcoal clouds Sunday, he imposed himself.
 The opponent at Court Philippe Chatrier, Casper Ruud, never really stood a serious chance after that.

-Djokovic earned his men’s-record 23rd Grand Slam singles championship, breaking a tie with Nadal and moving three in front of the retired Federer, with a 7-6 (1), 6-3, 7-5 victory over Ruud that really was not in doubt for most of its 3 hours, 13 minutes.
+Djokovic earned his men’s-record 23rd Grand Slam singles championship, breaking a tie with Nadal and moving three in front of the retired Federer, with a 7-6 (1), 6-3, 7-5 victory over Ruud that was not in doubt for most of its 3 hours, 13 minutes.

 Djokovic, a 36-year-old from Serbia, puts this one alongside the French Open titles he earned in 2016 and 2021, making him the only man with at least three from each major event.
-He has won 10 trophies at the Australian Open, seven at Wimbledon and three at the U.S. Open.
+He won his very first at the 2008 Australian Open and now possesses a total of 10 trophies from there, seven from Wimbledon and three from the U.S. Open.

+“A Grand Slam is a Grand Slam — four biggest tournaments that we have in the history of our sport, tennis.
+Every single player dreams of being on this stage and winning the trophy at least once in their career.
+I am beyond fortunate in my life to win, 23 times, Grand Slams,” Djokovic said, wearing a red jacket with that special number stitched on the chest.
+“It’s an incredible, incredible feeling.”

-Also worth noting: Djokovic is again halfway to a calendar-year Grand Slam — winning all four majors in one season — something no man has achieved since Rod Laver in 1969.
+Also worth noting: He again is halfway to a calendar-year Grand Slam — winning all four majors in one season — something no man has achieved since Rod Laver in 1969.
 Djokovic came close to pulling off that feat in 2021, when he won the Australian Open, French Open and Wimbledon and made it all the way to the title match at the U.S. Open before losing to Daniil Medvedev.

 Djokovic will resume that pursuit at Wimbledon, which begins on the grass of the All England Club on July 3.